factorial-io/fabalicious/docs/docs/extending-fabalicious.md

 The custom method needs to inherit from `IMethodPlugin` and must implement the static method `supports`.
 Have a look into the `BaseMethod`-class or any other method to get an idea how to implement your custom method.

-To use your custom method, just add its name as a `need`, e.g.
+To use your custom method, just add its name as a `needs` in fabfile.yaml, e.g.

 ```
 needs: